mpdairy/elm-argspec/README.md

 pretty, instructional version of any `ArgSpec`, like you would see on a command line.
-Any options in the printed spec will be displayed in their shortest version in the structure, grouped if possible, then listed alphabetically below the entire argument structure.
+Any options in the printed spec will be displayed in their shortest version in the structure, grouped if possible, then listed alphabetically, with descriptions, below the entire argument structure.